-5.4.3 Stop Placement:
+5.3.3 Stop Placement:

-DOH, HCA or DSHS may stop the placement of an Individual in a treatment facility immediately upon finding that the Contractor or a Subcontractor is not in substantial compliance, with provisions of this Contract or any WAC related to SUD treatment as determined by DOH.
-The treatment facility will be notified of this decision in writing.
+DOH or HCA may stop the placement of an Individual in a treatment Facility immediately upon finding that the Contractor or a Subcontractor is not in substantial compliance, with provisions of this Contract or any WAC related to SUD treatment as determined by DOH.
+The treatment Facility will be notified of this decision in writing.

-- 5.4.4 Additional Remuneration Prohibited - 5.4.4.1 The Contractor and its Subcontractors shall not charge or accept additional fees from any patient, relative, or any other person, for FBG services provided under this Contract other than those specifically authorized by HCA.
+5.3.4 Additional Remuneration Prohibited

+- 5.3.4.1 The Contractor and its Subcontractors shall not charge or accept additional fees from any patient, relative, or any other person, for FBG services provided under this Contract other than those specifically authorized by HCA.
 In the event the Contractor or Subcontractor charges or accepts prohibited fees, HCA shall have the right to assert a claim against the Contractor or Subcontractors on behalf of the client, per Chapter 74.09 RCW.
-Any violation of this provision shall be deemed a material breach of this Contract. - 5.4.4.2 The Contractor must reduce the amount paid to providers by any sliding fee schedule amounts collected from Individuals in accordance with this Contract.
+Any violation of this provision shall be deemed a material breach of this Contract. - 5.3.4.2 The Contractor must reduce the amount paid to providers by any sliding fee schedule amounts collected from Individuals in accordance with this Contract.

-5.5 Overpayments or Underpayments
+5.4 Overpayments or Underpayments

-5.5.1 If, at HCA's sole discretion, HCA determines as a result of data errors or inadequacies, policy changes beyond the control of the Contractor, or other causes, there are material errors or omissions in the allocation of GFS/FBG funds, HCA may make prospective and/or retrospective modifications to the funding allocations.
+5.4.1 If, at HCA's sole discretion, HCA determines as a result of data errors or inadequacies, policy changes beyond the control of the Contractor, or other causes, there are material errors or omissions in the allocation of GFS/FBG funds, HCA may make prospective and/or retrospective modifications to the funding allocations.

-5.6 Sanctions
+5.5 Sanctions